Vonng/pigsty/README.md

 EL 8/9 is our primary supported OS, while Ubuntu/Debian support is newly introduced since v2.5.
 They have slight differences in package names and available [extension](docs/PGSQL-EXTENSION.md) list.

 We highly recommend using **RockyLinux** **8.9**, **9.3**, and **Ubuntu 22.04** (jammy) as the Operating System for Pigsty.
 We have pre-packed [offline packages](docs/INSTALL.md#offline-packages) for these three distros, ensuring a smooth installation process even **without Internet** access.
 For other OS and their compatible distros, the initial installation requires Internet access to download and build a local YUM/APT repo.
+If you have any RPM conflicts, consider using the `major.minor` version in `repo_upstream`.`baseurl` instead of `major` version repo without offline installation.

 PostgreSQL **16** is the primary supported version, with full extension support.
 But you can also use older PostgreSQL 12 / 13 / 14 / 15 with some slight modifications.
 We have also extended compatibility support (OS, Distro, PG, Arch) in our service [subscription](docs/SUPPORT.md).